MachineDragon/IT_Technical_Troubleshooting/README.md

  Printing Issues
  ---------------------------------------------------------------------------------
+ Delete all print jobs in the queue

+                     Or

  Printing Wierd? ----> Remove and Re-Install most up to date printer driver ex.)
 Re-added printer with most up-to-date driver from HP